jbrems/docker-challenge/README.md

 If you have some basic understanding of Angular or a similar Single Page Application framework and want to try your hand at setting up Docker containers for some Nodejs, MongoDB and file servers, this challenge might be just right for you.

 Be warned, though, that this challenge will not teach you anything about Docker containers, Nodejs, MongoDB or file servers, it only provides a challenge to be undertaken by you and your jolly developer friends.
 Of course you can, and probably will, learn a thing or two by looking at the submissions of those brave enough to accept this challenge.
-But the main opportunity for learning consists of you browsing the internet and trying out different things while looking for the best way to complete this challenge!
+The main opportunity for learning consists of you browsing the internet and trying out different things while looking for the best way to complete this challenge!

 If this sounds like a challenge for you, continue reading below.